daniell419/spill_imputation/README.md

-## 📘 Overview: Imputation-Based DiD Estimator with Spillovers
+<h1><code>spill_imputation</code>: Imputation-Based Differences-in-differences Estimator</h1>

-This package implements a difference-in-differences estimator that accounts for **spillover effects** from treated neighbors.
+This package implements a difference-in-differences estimator that accounts for **spillover effects**.
 It extends the imputation method from Borusyak, Jaravel, and Spiess (2021) by identifying a subset of **never-exposed** units to estimate counterfactual untreated outcomes.

 Instead of modeling the exposure mapping, we predict each unit's untreated outcome and compute the difference between the observed and predicted outcome.

----

-### 📐 Model Setup

-We assume untreated outcomes follow a two-way fixed effects structure:

-<h1><code>spill_imputation</code>: Imputation-Based Spillover Estimator</h1>

 <p>
 This function implements an imputation-based estimator to assess treatment effects in a difference-in-differences (DiD) setting with potential spillovers.